JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

+\mrevone{We have shown how function $\allCK$ implements the principle of fast complement-absorption for the $\apReq$-$\apProp$ pair, exploiting eager reference-normalization implemented by $\allXX$.
+This is one of the most complex, and important, cases.
+The same principle is actually implemented for all pairs of complementary operators; more cases are detailed in the full paper \cite{full}.}{1.10}}

-\ifshort{ In the full paper we show how {\allCK} applies \akw{mergeFragProp} to all the fragments of the fMap of $C$, getting a list of fMaps from any fragments, how it takes a cartesian product of these lists to get the final result, with a shortcut that immediately returns $\dFalse$ when a fragment produces the empty lists. }
+\hide{ In the full \mrevone{paper \cite{full}}{1.10} we show how {\allCK} applies \akw{mergeFragProp} to all the fragments of the fMap of $C$, getting a list of fMaps from any fragments, how it takes a cartesian product of these lists to get the final result, with a shortcut that immediately returns $\dFalse$ when a fragment produces the empty lists. }

-\iflong{ $ {\allCK}(C,K,E)$, when $K=\apProp(p,x)$, invokes a function $\akw{objectInsert}(C,pProp(p,X),E)$ that uses \akw{recPropInsert} to recursively apply \akw{mergeFragProp} to all the fragments of the fMap of $C$, getting a list of fMaps from any fragments, taking a cartesian product of these lists to get the final result, with a shortcut that immediately returns $[ ]$, mapped to $\dFalse$ by \akw{recPropInsert}, when one the fragment produces the empty lists.
+\iflong{ $ {\allCK}(C,K,E)$, in the case where $K=\apProp(p,x)$, invokes a function $\akw{objectInsert}(C,pProp(p,X),E)$ that uses \akw{recPropInsert} to recursively apply \akw{mergeFragProp} to all the fragments of the fMap of $C$, getting a list of fMaps from any fragments, taking a cartesian product of these lists to get the final result, with a shortcut that immediately returns $[ ]$, mapped to $\dFalse$ by \akw{recPropInsert}, when one the fragment produces the empty lists.

 }